Skip to main content

 Biomedical Engineering Minor Courses

-Basic concepts of biology with emphasis on the process of science, genetics, molecular biology, evolution, biodiversity, and ecology.
+Basic concepts of biology with emphasis on the process of science, metabolism, cell biology, plant and animal form and function, and physiology.
 Broadly designed to satisfy the needs of those pursuing biological and preprofessional curricula.
-S.
+F.

 Request Information